artemdan228/artemdan228/README.md

 ---

-### 📚 Recent Achievements

-- ✅ Completed C++ algorithms & data structures course
-- 🔭 Working on multiple pet projects (C#, web apps)
-- 📝 Exploring new technologies, OOP, and web development
+### Pet Projects

+#### C++
+- [Route planner](https://github.com/artemdan228/route-planner) — A console application for finding routes between cities using the Yandex Schedules API.
+- [Task scheduler](https://github.com/artemdan228/Task-Scheduler) — A console application for managing dependent tasks with lazy evaluation of results.
+- [A console bot for playing Sea Battle](https://github.com/artemdan228/Sea-battle) — A console bot application for the classic game Battleship, with the ability to play in master and slave modes via standard input/output streams.

+#### C#
+- [Train route simulator](https://github.com/artemdan228/Train-route-simulator) — The project is an object-oriented simulator of a transportation system using magnetic levitation trains.
+The model simulates train movement along routes consisting of various types of sections—conventional, powered, and station.
+Each section influences train behavior differently, and the simulation results in the success or failure of the route, along with the calculation of the total travel time.
+- [Corporate messaging system](https://github.com/artemdan228/Corporate-messaging-system) — The project is an object-oriented model of an enterprise messaging system, implemented in C#.
+The system is designed to distribute, store, and filter messages between various recipients: users, archivers, notification systems, and groups.
+The project is based on OOP, SOLID, and GRASP principles, as well as the use of structural design patterns.

 ---

+### Recent Achievements

+- Completed C++ algorithms & data structures course
+- Working on multiple pet projects (C#, web apps)
+- Exploring new technologies, OOP, and web development

+---

-### 📫 Contact Me
+### Contact Me

 - Telegram: [@artemka228555](https://t.me/artemka228555)
 - VK: [artemdan228](https://vk.com/id578738827)
 - Discord: [Artemka#2285](https://discordapp.com/users/682139592622735382/)

 </details>

----